 But not always.
 Many times there were alien students among us.
 One particular one did the worst thing possible – he tripped an actor.
 According to E.T., his legs needed “extra room” so he put them in the aisle.
 Bad, bad alien student.
 Another Alf-like creature listened to his iPod through Act I, Scene II of A Midsummer Night’s Dream.
 His excuse?
 “I don’t understand what they are saying.”
 My response, “We covered it in class.”
 One Mork actually fell into a deep slumber during Twelfth Night.
 His rebuttal after other students woke him up with furious tapping and shaking?
 “The girl is dressed like a guy and it creeped me out.”
 Classy.
 These are the villains of my days with The Bard.

 But, alas, I have held true to my word and provided the non-alien youth with the best gift of all: the gift of live theater.

 This year’s presentation was Romeo and Juliet.
 I was ecstatic for a few reasons.
 First, this is actually one in our literature books, and second, I teach it every year.
 Double score!
-Brainvomit40 and I got crazy-eyed with happy thoughts and reserved not the usual 40 tickets, but a whopping 80 tickets with visions of Romeo dancing in our heads.
+We both got crazy-eyed with happy thoughts and reserved not the usual 40 tickets, but a whopping 80 tickets with visions of Romeo dancing in our heads.